 Spencertown Academy Arts Center Celebrates Hidden Gardens

 The tour will take place rain or shine.
-Tickets are $30 in advance, $35 day of; various package rates involving multiple events are also available.
+Tickets are $35 in advance, $40 day of; various package rates involving multiple events are also available.
 To purchase tickets for Hidden Garden events, go to www.spencertownacademy.org.
-Day-of garden tour tickets and maps will be available at the Academy at 8:30am and at the Market on The Green beginning at 9:00am.
+Day-of garden tour tickets and maps will be available from 9:00am to 2:00pm at the Academy and at the Garden Market on the Green.

-Housed in a restored 1840s Greek Revival schoolhouse, Spencertown Academy Arts Center is located at 790 State Route 203 in Spencertown, New York.
-For more information about Hidden Gardens events, see www.spencertownacademy.org or call 518-392-3693.
+Founded in 1972, Spencertown Academy Arts Center is a cultural center and community resource serving Columbia County, the Berkshires, and the Capital Region.
+Housed in a landmark 1847 Greek Revival schoolhouse, the Academy is located at 790 State Route 203 in Spencertown, New York.
+For more information, please see www.spencertownacademy.org or call 518-392-3693.